Eva Murati: Theater

 Murati had her theatrical debut at Bertolt Brecht’s adaptation of The Threepenny Opera in the protagonist role of Polly Peachum.

 Later she proved herself as a singer and dancer in the musical adaptation of Shakespeare’s play The Two Gentlemen of Verona in the leading role of Sylvia.

 Personal life

-Eva is known for being an animal rights supporter and activist.
+Murati is known for being an animal rights supporter and activist.
 While she was presenting Miss Universe Albania, she becomes supporter of Albanian Red Cross and she is an actively known member since then.
 She often expressed Liberal thoughts, although Murati has never expressed her political views.

 Since the start of her career with One Billion Rising movement, Murati is considered a feminist and has always been an advocate of gender equality.
 She often expressed that there should be more reforms to help women emancipation especially in Albania and has used her image to influence young women to be more independent.
-Eva is fluent in English, Italian and Spanish and has knowledge of French.
+Besides her native Albanian, she is fluent in English, Italian and Spanish and has basic knowledge of French.

-Eva also follows football and supports the Italian team Juventus.
+Murati is a self-professed football fan and supports the Italian team Juventus.
 Her father, Erjon was also a footballer.